mvolkmann/MyUnixEnv/notes/Go01-Overview.md

 ## Important Environment Variables

+- `GOPATH`\
+  Set this to the current workspace directory which is where source files are located.
+  Change this when switching workspaces.
+  This is not needed when "modules" (introduced in Go 1.11) are used.
+- `GOBIN`\
+  Set this to the directory where packages should be installed.
+  TODO: What happens when this is not set?
 - `GOARCH`\
   Set this to the target architecture to use when compiling.
   When not set, the current architecture is assumed.
-- `GOBIN`\
-  Set this to the directory where packages should be installed.
-  TODO: What happens when this is not set?
 - `GOOS`\
   Set this to the operating system to be targeted by the Go compiler.
   When not set, the current operating system is assumed.
-- `GOPATH`\
-  Set this to the current workspace directory which is where source files are located.
-  Change this when switching workspaces.
-  This is not needed when "modules" (introduced in Go 1.11) are used.
-- `GOROOT`\
-  Set this to the directory where Go tools are installed.
-  TODO: What happens when this is not set?

 ## Companies Using Go